Truly amazing reasons to go A YEAR WITHOUT ALCOHOL

 Non-alcoholic beer actually tastes good

-In addition to being cheaper than full strength beer – which can cost up $10 on average per 12 ounce bottle-, you won’t have gain weight from consuming them like if indulging too much wine would do just that because these alternatives only clock 13 calories each max compared
+In addition to being cheaper than full strength beer – which is going up price at a tremendous rate, I may add!, you won’t have gain weight from consuming them like if indulging too much wine would do just that because these alternatives only clock 13 calories each max compared

 You have better conversations